The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.md

 ### Create the RTL files

 Then we need to create/copy the RTL files.
 The recommended location for files is `design/mem_1r1w/src/`.
-Let's put a simple counter in there.
+Let us put a simple counter in there.

 Create `design/mem_1r1w/src/mem_1r1w.v` file and put following content: